Healthy Forests & Wildlife

 Another major concern is the impending large-scale shift in forest ownership and management.
 The vast majority (80%) of Vermont’s forestland is in private ownership, and according to surveys, more than 17% of Vermont landowners who own more than 10 acres plan to transfer or sell their land in the next five years.
 This means that a lot of forested parcels will be changing hands in the coming years.
 As land changes hands, parcels are often divided up into smaller segments with more landowners.
 The anticipated large-scale transition of land ownership in the immediate future threatens to dramatically change our landscape.
 The Legislature should explore policies, such as tax incentives and funding successional planning programs, to encourage the maintenance of intact tracts of forest as land changes ownership – particularly in priority forest blocks identified by the Agency of Natural Resources.

-Finally, in 2017, lawmakers continued progress begun on Act 171 by crafting H.233, an important bill that corrects a long-standing gap in Act 250 by updating criteria to better address forest fragmentation by shaping development so that it maintains intact forest blocks and habitat connectivity.
-H.233 passed the House and awaits action in the Senate.
+Finally, in 2017-2018, lawmakers continued progress begun on Act 171 by working on H.233, an important policy that would correct a long-standing gap in Act 250 by updating criteria to better address forest fragmentation by shaping development so that it maintains intact forest blocks and habitat connectivity.
+While this bill stalled out before the end of the 2018 legislative session, these policy ideas should be revisited in 2019 as part of the Act 250 modernization discussion.